 Aki-Asahi’s camera leather comes from Japan, but even so it arrived here in less than five days.
 That’s amazing service.
 Not to mention the impeccably precise packaging, perfect product, and astoundingly low price.
 At less than $30 USD, I’m not even sure how Aki-Asahi stays in business, but they’re doing something right.
 They’ve got pre-cut templates in numerous colors and textures, and offer solutions for nearly every camera.

 But that’s enough babbling.
 Below you’ll find the video tutorial, which should show you everything you need to know to refresh your own Leica.
-Some advice before the video and subsequent camera porn: take your time.
-The only way this thing will go south is if you rush the process.
+Some advice before the video; take your time.
+The only way this thing will go bad is if you rush the process.
 Understand that the slower you go, the better the final result will be.

 If you get tired, take a break.
 The camera’s not going anywhere, but if you blunder ahead with flagging concentration or foolish impatience the giant scratch you leave on your top plate will be there forever.
 Take it easy, go slowly, and good luck!